Fx Copy

 How to Evaluate Strain Energy given Applied Tension Load?

-Strain Energy given Applied Tension Load evaluator uses Strain Energy = Load^2*Length/(2*Area of Base*Young's Modulus) to evaluate the Strain Energy, Strain Energy given Applied Tension Load is half the ratio of product of length and tension load square to the product of area of member and young's modulus.
+Strain Energy given Applied Tension Load evaluator uses Strain Energy = Load^2*Length/(2*Area of Base*Young's Modulus) to evaluate the Strain Energy, The Strain Energy given Applied Tension Load formula is defined as the measure of the half the ratio of product of length and tension load square to the product of area of member and young's modulus.
 Strain Energy is denoted by U symbol.

 How to evaluate Strain Energy given Applied Tension Load using this online evaluator?
 To use this online evaluator for Strain Energy given Applied Tension Load, enter Load (W), Length (L), Area of Base (ABase) & Young's Modulus (E) and hit the calculate button.